OkeBahnsen/personal-homepage/content/publication/Cordons Sanitaires and the Fate of the Weimar Republic/index.md

 ---
-title: "Cordons Sanitaires and the Fate of the Weimar Republic: Counterfactual Simulations of an Agent-Based Model With Coalition-Directed Voters"
+title: "Unintended Effects of Cordons Sanitaires on the Electoral Success of Isolated Parties: Counterfactual Agent-Based Simulations in an Artificial Weimar Republic with Coalition-Directed Voters"
 authors:
 - admin
-date: "2021-12-01T00:00:00Z"
+date: "2024-04-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).